Skip to content

 Factors: How to decide whether paper or plastic is better?

 Don't worry, it's easier than it sounds!
-Here I'll introduce you to the most important things you can in the respective everyday situations to find out if plastic or paper is the environmentally friendly alternative.
+Here I'll introduce you to the most important things you can check in the respective everyday situations to find out if plastic or paper is the environmentally friendly alternative.

 Recycled content